Building Bombs

-Building Bombs is a 1990 American documentary film produced and directed by Mark Mori and Susan J. Robinson.
+Building Bombs is a 1989 American documentary film produced and directed by Mark Mori and Susan J. Robinson.

 Summary

-It dealt with environmental contamination and worker safety issues at the Savannah River Site nuclear materials processing center in the United States state of South Carolina.
+Building Bombs revisits the "glory days" of the atomic age, its legacy of nuclear weapons waste, and its troubling questions still unanswered.
+Insider stories and rare archival footage reveal the inner workings of one of the world’s largest nuclear bomb plants and its toll on the environment and human hearts.
+The film focused on environmental contamination and radiation safety issues at the Savannah River Site, located near Aiken, South Carolina in the United States.

+Of historical interest, the film sparked a movement by ordinary people and rock stars, and contributed to a change in U.S. national policy regarding which federal government department exercised oversight of workers' and surrounding communities' health through health studies.

 PBS

 In 1993, Building Bombs: The Legacy was released on PBS' POV.
 This edited version was 10 minutes shorter than the original film.
 Segments removed covered reasons for the nuclear buildup that were a subtext in the original release.

 Accolades

 It was nominated for an Academy Award for Best Documentary Feature.
+The film was restored by the Academy Film Archive in 2024.